Rome walking tours

 I recommend spending at least 4 days there.
 Five days in Rome would be better.
-That way you can not only do the “touristy” things that everyone should see, but you’ll also have enough time to get off the beaten path to become a tiny feel for how it would be to actually LIVE there.
+That way you can not only do the “touristy” things that everyone sees, but you’d also have enough time to get off the beaten path and get a little feel for how it would be to actually LIVE there.

 Getting to Rome